WE KNOW THAT YOU MAY HAVE QUESTIONS, SO WE HAVE THE ANSWERS!

-We issue a Late/Non-Payment Charge of £25.00 per each communication with regards to this late payment.
+We issue a Late/Non-Payment Charge of £25.00 per each additional communication we have to send in order to recover the rent from you.
 The charge is issued to cover credit control administration for costs of letters/ e-mails or telephone calls made to tenant.

 As you will be on a Joint and Several tenancy, according to Citizens Advice, if you have a joint tenancy, you are liable for the rent both jointly and individually.
 This means that one or all of you can be held responsible for the whole rent.
 It’s not possible to argue that each tenant is liable for their particular share.